-You can search online for Appling County Birth, Marriage, Divorce or Death Records.
-You can also order Order Electronically Online or you can download an application for copies of Appling Co.
+You can search online for Dawson County Birth, Marriage, Divorce or Death Records.
+You can also order Order Electronically Online or you can download an application for copies of Dawson Co.
 Birth Certificate, Marriage Certificate, Divorce Certificate or Death Certificates to mail.

 Dawson County Slave Schedules can be obtained for 1860.
 Dawson County Mortality Schedules can be found for 1860, 1870 and 1880.
 Dawson County Industry and Agriculture Schedules can be obtained for 1860, 1870 and 1880.
 Dawson County Union Veterans Schedules can be obtained for 1890.

-A list of Dawson County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
-See Also Georgia Archives, Genealogical and Historical Societies for statewide Addresses and links.
+A list of Dawson County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Georgia Archives, Genealogical and Historical Societies.

 Where can I connect with other Dawson County, GA Researchers through message boards and forums?